 Receiver INdependent EXchange format files contain raw satellite navigation system data relative to a specified interval of time (typically one calendar day).
 They allow users to add corrections to their data in post-processing, improving its accuracy.

-The standard name format for RINEX files is: ssssdddh.yyt, where:
+The standard name format for version 2 of RINEX files is: ssssdddh.yyt, where:

 - ssss is a the marker name of the ground station where the recording was performed.